 Restlessness/trembling – They pace and seem unsure of themselves, almost as if they are confused or lost.

-Panting – While a dog panting is a sign that they are hot, it can also mean that something is wrong and they are nervous or afraid.
+Panting – While a dog’s panting is a sign that they are hot, it can also mean that something is wrong and they are nervous or afraid.

-Loss of mobility – They may show no interest in going for a stroll or jumping onto your lap for a cuddle, and they may have a hard time climbing stairs.
+Loss of mobility – They may show no interest in going for a stroll or jumping onto your lap for a cuddle, and they may have difficulty climbing stairs.

 Sleeping a lot – Senior pets love their naps, but you should be on alert for something else if they start sleeping excessively.